 Speed | 25ft (walking); 50ft (flying while not wearing medium or heavy armor) |

-The standout feature of Aarakocra is their Flight ability.
+The standout feature of the bird-like Aarakocra is their flight.
 With a large pair of feathered wings sprouting from their back, they were the first playable D&D race that could fly, letting them soar above enemies to pick them off from afar.
-They also sport a pair of talons that let you deal damage equal to 1d4 + your Str modifier damage, and get +2 Dex and +1 Wis.
+They have a natural +2 Dexterity and +1 Wisdom increase, and they also sport a pair of talons that let you deal damage equal to 1d4 + your Strength modifier.

 For a full run-through of the best Aarakocra names, classes, and builds, check out our full Aarakocra 5e species guide.